Serenity Prayer: Precursors

 What use is there in being glum?

 The 11th-century Jewish philosopher Solomon ibn Gabirol wrote:

 And they said: At the head of all understanding – is distinguishing between what is and what cannot be, and the consoling of what is not in our power to change.

-The philosopher W.W.
-Bartley juxtaposes without comment Niebuhr's prayer with a Mother Goose rhyme (1695) expressing a similar sentiment:
+A Mother Goose rhyme (dating back to at least 1827) has been juxtaposed with Niebuhr's prayer by philosopher W. W. Bartley: